Partially implicit Runge-Kutta methods for wave-like equations: Numerical methods and stability analysis

-As in the second-order PIRK methods, depending of the value of $|\lambda \alpha_2| = |\bar{\lambda} \bar{\alpha}_2| \Delta t^2$, it will be more convenient to use a particular set of values for the coefficients.
-This fact will be illustrated in Sect.~\ref{sect:num}.
+As in the second-order PIRK methods, depending on the value of $|\lambda \alpha_2|$, it will be more convenient to use a particular set of values for the coefficients (see numerical examples in Sects.~\ref{sect:num:ode} and \ref{sect:num:sph}).

+Table~\ref{tab:pirk3} shows the tableau of the third-order PIRK method expressed as a four-stages IMEX-RK scheme.
+Note that, unlike first and second-order PIRK methods, the resulting IMEX-RK scheme has actually only 3 stages because ${\tilde b_4} =0$, and the tableau could be trivially simplified.